Fr4nzz/Termux-Fr4nz/README.md

 # Termux-Fr4nz

-Quick scripts for preparing Termux and installing the ruri/rurima tooling used to manage Linux distributions on Android.
+Tiny scripts for setting up Termux and installing the ruri/rurima tooling to manage Linux distros on Android.

 ## SSH setup
 I use this to run commands from my computer.
 See [WINDOWS_SSH.md](./WINDOWS_SSH.md).